OfficeDev/office-js-docs-pr/docs/includes/register-sso-add-in-aad-v2-include.md

 ### Create the app registration

 First, complete the steps in [Quickstart: Register an application with the Microsoft identity platform](/azure/active-directory/develop/quickstart-register-app) to create an initial app registration.
-After you complete the step [Add credentials](/azure/active-directory/develop/quickstart-register-app#add-credentials) return to this article and continue following the steps in [Expose a web API](#expose-a-web-api).
+After you complete the step [Add credentials](/azure/active-directory/develop/quickstart-register-app#add-credentials), return to this article and continue following the steps in [Expose a web API](#expose-a-web-api).

 ### Expose a web API

 1. Be sure you are viewing the app registration you just created.
-1. Select **Expose an API** under **Manage**.
-Select the **Set** link.
+1. Under **Manage**, select **Expose an API**, and select the **Set** link.
 This opens a **Set the App ID URI** box with a generated Application ID URI in the form `api://<application-id>`.
 Insert your fully qualified domain name before the `<application-id>`.
-The entire ID should have the form `api://<fully-qualified-domain-name>/<application-id>`; for example `api://localhost:6789/c6c1f32b-5e55-4997-881a-753cc1d563b7`.
+The entire ID should have the form `api://<fully-qualified-domain-name>/<application-id>`; for example, `api://localhost:6789/c6c1f32b-5e55-4997-881a-753cc1d563b7`.

     > [!NOTE]
     > If you get an error saying that the domain is already owned but you own it, follow the procedure at [Quickstart: Add a custom domain name to Azure Active Directory](/azure/active-directory/add-custom-domain) to register it, and then repeat this step.
 (This error can also occur if you are not signed in with credentials of an admin in the Microsoft 365 tenancy.
 See step 2.
 Sign out and sign in again with admin credentials and repeat the process from step 3.)